pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 genetics research.
 One simple way to view PCA is as a dimensionality reduction technique for embedding multi-dimensional data in a small number of dimensions (e.g., for plotting samples in 2 dimensions).
-Here we will gain some intuition for PCA by illustrating its use in genetic data.
+Here we will gain some non-mathematical intuition for PCA by illustrating its use in genetic data.

 Several software tools have been developed for efficiently computing principal components (PCs) from large genetic data sets, such as